timothymtorres/gh-pages-blog/_posts/2017-11-11-Bitmasking-with-bitflags.md

 -- etc. etc. etc. you get the idea
 {% endhighlight %}

-Doing code like this is slow and ineffecient!
+Doing code like this is slow and inefficient!
 Not to mention it is very bloated!!!
 We want to minimize our code footprint as much as possible and have it run quickly by using a *single* variable to hold all the property states.

 Another very good reason to use bitmasking is when you are sending packets of data over a network.
 The data needs to be as compressed as possible otherwise you end up with large packets that take longer to send and receive.
-By using bitmasking the data is crammed into the smallest possible form that makes delievery a blitz.
+By using bitmasking the data is crammed into the smallest possible form that makes delivery a blitz.

 ## Caveats